 Warehouse rack labels contain information that barcode scanners transmit to software and that humans use for inventory, picking, and packing.
 A rack label will usually have two types of information: the one- or two-dimensional barcode and the numbers and letters for human use.

 The barcode is used to pull up the product’s profile when restocking, backordering, and verifying order information.
-The other bits of information, such as a SKU number, are used for inventory organization and analysis.
+The other bits of information, such as a SKU number, are used for inventory organization and analysis, such as conducting SKU rationalization processes.
+Need help with SKUs?
+Download our free SKU generator template.

 How do you label pallets?